Michael Shin

-Shin Woo-hyun (신우현; born 23 August 2004), also known as Michael Shin, is a South Korean racing driver who is set to compete in the FIA Formula 3 Championship with Hitech TGR.
-He last competed in the 2025 Euroformula Open Championship with Team Motopark, finishing third in the standings.
+Shin Woo-hyun (born 23 August 2004), better known as Michael Shin, is a South Korean racing driver who last competed in the FIA Formula 3 Championship with Hitech.

 Shin made his competitive racing debut in the 2022 Formula 4 UAE Championship with JHR Developments, and competed in the 2022 F4 British Championship.
-The following year, he competed in the Formula Regional Middle East Championship with Prema Racing, and the GB3 Championship with Hitech Grand Prix, before making his debut in the FIA Formula 3 Championship later in the year with PHM Racing by Charouz.
-He is the first driver from South Korea to race in the FIA Formula 3 Championship.
+The following year, he competed in the Formula Regional Middle East Championship with Prema Racing, and the GB3 Championship with Hitech Grand Prix, before making his debut in the FIA Formula 3 Championship later that year with PHM Racing by Charouz.
+Shin finished third in the 2025 Euroformula Open Championship and is the first driver from South Korea to race in the FIA Formula 3 Championship.

+Personal life

+Shin is the nephew of the executive chairman and CEO of the Hyundai Motor Group, Chung Eui-sun.

 Career

 Karting

-Shin did one year of karting in South Korea, before moving to the United Kingdom to test Formula 4 machinery with JHR Developments, citing that karting in South Korea "was not a good enough environment for me to progress".
+Shin did one year of karting in South Korea, before moving to the United Kingdom to test Formula 4 machinery with JHR Developments, stating that karting in South Korea "was not a good enough environment for me to progress".

 Formula 4

 2021

 Shin began testing Formula Renault 2.0 and Formula 4 cars in the United Kingdom with JHR Developments in 2021, being coached by former racing driver Callan O'Keeffe.
-He took part in the official test day of the Brands Hatch GP round of the 2021 F4 British Championship with JHR Developments, finishing 17th of 18 competitors.
+He took part in the official test day of the Brands Hatch GP round of the 2021 F4 British Championship with JHR Developments, finishing 17th out of 18 competitors.